Appsilon/shiny.i18n/README.md

 How to contribute?
 ------------------

-If you want to contribute to this project please submit a regular PR, once you're done with new feature or bug fix.<br>
+If you want to contribute to this project please submit a regular PR, once you're done with new feature or bug fix.

 Troubleshooting